shortlurker/zmk-dongle-screen/README.md

 - **Custom Status Screen**
   Combine and arrange widgets as you like for a fully customizable status display.
 (Code changes and recompiling are needed for this.)

+- **Deactivate Screen Modules via configuration**
+  If you don't need a specific module to be shown (like WPM) you can simple disable them via configuration.
+No code changes are needed for this.

 - **Brightness Control**
   Adjust the display brightness via keyboard shortcuts.
 By default, F23 and F24 are mapped to this.
 You'll just have to assign this in your keyboard keymap.